-As we continue on our series of the 38 Story Elements, Kristina Stanley from Fictionary joins JoEllen Nordstrom and talks about the difference between Tension and Conflict in Fiction Writing.
+In this episode of our continuing series on the 38 story elements, Kristina Stanley from Fictionary joins JoEllen Nordstrom to talk about the difference between tension and conflict.

-A lot of people have struggled to differentiate between tension and conflict, so let’s learn about it and how it may help enhance your writing now.
+A lot of people struggle with the difference between them, so let’s learn about them and see how they can enhance your writing right now.

 - [00:24] The Difference between Tension and Conflict